-Unexcused absences will result in failure of clinical year courses.
+Unexcused absences may result in failure of clinical year courses.
 Students missing days will be required to meet with the Director of the Experiential Education for the PA Program and/or the PA Program Director to discuss the course of action to be taken.
-This may include make-up days, a failed or incomplete rotation, review by the Professional and Academic Affairs Committee, and/or other actions as deemed appropriate.
+This may include make-up days, a failed or incomplete rotation, review by the Student Professional Conduct Committee, and/or other actions as deemed appropriate.